 Improving your interpersonal skills takes three things: time, effort, and feedback.
 While time and effort are something that you can manifest for yourself, quality, consistent feedback is often hard to come by -- even though it may be the most essential ingredient for communication skills development.

-Consistent, regular feedback. about your communication style allows you to compare the answers to three important questions related to your personal and professional identity:
+Consistent, regular feedback about effective communication allows you to compare the answers to three important questions related to your personal and professional identity:

 Once you understand the differences between these three perceptions, you can start to manage your interpersonal communication style in a way that moves you closer to your goals.
 Strong, honest feedback helps you take a step back and learn to observe the interactions you have with others -- which is how you begin to be aware of the messages you're sending out.